mcecode/eslint-config-mcecode/README.md

 Minor releases introduce changes that alter how ESLint lints your code which would most likely not break tests or builds.
 These include:

 - Removing rules
-- Removing options that enabled linting behavior (e.g., removing the [`skipStrings: false`](https://eslint.org/docs/rules/no-irregular-whitespace#skipstrings) option for the [`no-irregular-whitespace`](https://eslint.org/docs/rules/no-irregular-whitespace) rule would stop ESLint from checking strings with irregular white space characters, which may pass tests and builds that currently fail)
+- Removing options that enabled linting behavior (e.g., removing the [`skipStrings: false`](https://eslint.org/docs/rules/no-irregular-whitespace#skipstrings) option for the [`no-irregular-whitespace`](https://eslint.org/docs/rules/no-irregular-whitespace) rule would stop ESLint from checking strings with irregular whitespace characters, which may pass tests and builds that currently fail)
-- Decreasing the error level of a rule (i.e., setting a rule's ID from "error" to "warn")
+- Decreasing the error level of a rule (i.e., setting a rule's ID from `"error"` to `"warn"`)

 ### Patch